 At the lowest level, EXP views a document as a series of characters.
 The word character in this context includes such elements as symbols, math codes, and text codes.
 Above the character level, EXP views a document as a series of paragraphs.
 A paragraph is a series of characters terminated by a paragraph mark.
-Above the paragraph level, EXP views a document as a series of paragraphs terminated by a section break.
+Above the paragraph level, EXP views a document as a series of sections.
+A section is a series of paragraphs terminated by a section break.
 The section level is the highest level of document structure.